-- Visit www.medicare.gov - Click on "Talk to Someone" in the middle of the homepage - You now have the following options - Option #1: You can have a live chat with a 1-800-MEDICARE representative - Option #2: You can select your STATE from the dropdown menu and click GO.
+- Visit www.shiphelp.org (Click on SHIP LOCATOR in middle of page) - Select your STATE from the list.
 This will take you to a page with phone numbers and resources specific to your state.

-Method Wisconsin SHIP - Contact Information CALL 1-800-242-1060 WRITE Wisconsin State Health Insurance Assistance Program 1402 Pankratz Street, Suite 111 Madison, WI 53704-4001 WEBSITE https://www.dhs.wisconsin.gov/benefit-specialists/medicare-counseling.htm
+Method Wisconsin SHIP - Contact Information CALL 1-800-242-1060 ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+WRITE Wisconsin State Health Insurance Assistance Program 1402 Pankratz Street, Suite 111 Madison, WI 53704-4001 WEBSITE dhs.wisconsin.gov/benefit-specialists/medicare-counseling.htm